 Accounts Receivable Steps to Getting Paid

-Before payment can be collected, the client will need to be billed.
+Before payment can be collected, the client will need to be invoiced or billed.
 Billing the client will include other steps such as:

 - Setting a credit policy